TurtleDynasty/Factual-Turtle/README.md

 getRandomLine(rsv) returns a single trimmed line from a return-separated-value .txt file.
 makeSentence(rsv) returns a generated sentence from one item from a return-separated-value .txt file.
 Recommend using pattern.txt

-.txt
+*.txt
 ----
 All .txt start with a number indicating the number of lines to follow.
 Each line after is a word or phrase which can be used for generation of english nonsense.
 The last line is an empty line.

-Pattern defines sentences patterns which the application can use for generation of english nonsense.
+'pattern.txt' defines sentences patterns which the application can use for generation of english nonsense.
-Noun defines a list of nouns that can be used for generation of english nonsense.
+'noun.txt' defines a list of nouns that can be used for generation of english nonsense.
-Verb defines a list of verbs that can be used... and so on.
+'verb.txt' defines a list of verbs that can be used... and so on.

 mistype.py
 ----------